rafi/tikal-radar-day-extend-k8s/README.md

 * Experience with Minikube/Kubernetes
 * Basic Golang knowledge

+1. git
+1. go version v1.12+
+1. mercurial version 3.9+
+1. docker version 17.03+
+1. kubectl version v1.11.3+
+1. Access to a Kubernetes v1.11.3+ cluster

-Please ensure you have Minikube and Go installed on your laptop.
+Ensure you have Minikube and Go installed on your laptop.

 ### Setup

-* Install [Virtualbox] from official docs
-* Install [kubectl] from official docs
-* Install [Minikube] from official docs

 I've tried to summarize installation here: